If interested in TxCHSE classes (formerly known as GED®),

-Adult Education classes are designed for persons who have not completed high school.
+Adult Education classes are designed to help people to earn a Texas Certificate of High School Equivalency (TxCHSE).
 Men and women study individual materials that are on their own level and progress at their own speed.
-Students preparing to take the GED® test are given instruction in reading, writing, math, social studies, and science.
-Some students need minimal preparation, while others may attend classes for a year or longer.
+Students preparing to take the GED® test are given instruction in Reasoning through Language Arts, (RLA), Mathematical Reasoning, Science and Social Studies.
+Although some students may need a minimal preparation, others may need to attend classes for a year or longer.
 Students are encouraged to take a section of the test whenever they, and the instructor, feel the results will be positive.
-The GED® test is comprised of five individual tests: Language Arts: Writing, Language Arts: Reading, Mathematics, Social Studies, and Science.
-In order to receive a Texas Certificate of High School Equivalency, a student must pass all 5 tests with a combined score of 2250 (450 Average) and with no one test scoring below 410.
+The GED® test consists of four individual tests: Reasoning Through Language Arts, Mathematical Reasoning, Social Studies, and Science.
+In order to receive a Texas Certificate of High School Equivalency, a student must pass all 4 tests with a combined score of 600 or higher, and with no one test scoring below 145.
 Successful completion of the GED® tests may be necessary for a job qualification, or it also may qualify the student for college or technical school admission.

 Midland College Main Campus, 3600 N. Garfield

 Monday-Thursday, 9 a.m.-12 p.m. and 6 p.m. - 9 p.m.

 Midland College Branch Campus

 Williams Regional Technical Training Center (WRTTC)

 How long will it take me to pass the GED® test?

 The time needed to pass your GED® test will depend on you!
 If you enroll in classes, you will be required to commit to a minimum of 40 hours of attendance.
 The length of time you require will depend on how much you already know, how much you need to review and learn, and on the amount of effort you are willing to give.
 You need to plan to complete and pass all four tests with a combined score of 600 minimum.